HennepinCounty/ed-hcds-components/primitives/colorsFullContent.md

 | --hc-link-primary-hover | --hc-background-brand-hover | <a href="#"><img src="https://readme-swatches.vercel.app/113c66?style=round" valign="middle"></a> #113c66 | Link when hovered.               |

 ### Support colors

+Use the support colors in components where color has semantic meaning, such as an alert notifying something was successfully submitted.

 | Property Name                | Value           | Hex Code                                                                                                  | Usage                                                                           |
 | ---------------------------- | --------------- | --------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------- |